Nature's Bakery counters suit over Patrick's sponsorship

 Instead, SHR could not guarantee exclusivity in the on-the-go foods category because Patrick endorsed competitor Six Star Pro Nutrition.

 The counterclaim alleges ''it was as if Michael Jordan decided to wear Adidas while being paid by Nike.''
-Nature's Bakery said the relationship was clearly not working six months into the contract.
+Nature's Bakery said the relationship was clearly not working six months into the contract, Stewart-Haas Racing took advantage of a young company with no NASCAR sponsorship experience, and SHR ''did nothing other than collect Nature's Bakery's money.''

+Nature's Bakery said SHR promised to support the sponsorship but failed to provide significant value as part of the deal that was worth $15 million annually.
+SHR is seeking $31 million, plus damages.

+''I haven't had a chance to (read the response), and I won't,'' team co-owner and three-time NASCAR champion Tony Stewart said Saturday. ''I'm focused 100 percent on what we're doing down here this weekend.
+We've got a business group that will take care of that side of it, but while I'm in Daytona I'm worried about what happens with the Daytona 500.''

-Patrick, meanwhile, has defended her support of Nature's Bakery and insisted she never promoted rival products.
+Patrick has defended her support of Nature's Bakery and insisted she never promoted rival products.
 SHR said in its suit that Nature's Bakery took issue with Patrick using Instagram to promote protein powders, home-made energy balls, a homemade spinach smoothie and other home-cooked meals, ranging from ice cream to grilled cheese.

 SHR maintained Nature's Bakery ''liked'' most of the Instagram posts, and Nature's Bakery never complained about the posts until it began missing payments.

-''I did not promote rival products,'' Patrick said at the beginning of Speedweeks at Daytona International Speedway. ''I always do my very best to bring return on investment to all of my partners, and so all I can say is I did my best to promote them authentically and truthfully.''
+''I did not promote rival products,'' Patrick said at the beginning of Speedweeks at Daytona International Speedway. ''I always do my very best to bring return on investment to all of my partners, and so all I can say is I did my best to promote them authentically and truthfully.

+''I think that it was a shock to all of us that one year into a three-year deal that there was a problem, but everything that was ever asked of me I did to the very best of my ability.''

 Nature's Bakery, based in Reno, Nevada, was one of the smallest primary sponsors in NASCAR.
 It completed only one year of a three-year deal.
+The company is asking for SHR to collect nothing and to be assessed an unspecified amount in damages.

 The pairing with Nature's Bakery and Patrick seemed natural from the start because the driver heavily promotes a healthy lifestyle and clean eating.
 She said she ate the fig bars before she was partnered with the company.